-The main purpose of the engagement session for me (and the reason why they're a permanent part of my wedding packages) is to get my clients comfortable in front of the camera.
+The main purpose of the engagement session for me (and the reason why they're a permanent part of our wedding packages) is getting our clients comfortable in front of the camera.

-When I start an engagement session, I give my clients an easy pose in front of a simple background.
+I start our engagement sessions by teaching my clients my simple four-part posing structure.
+In just 5 minutes, they've learned everything they need to know.
 I know that the photos I take during the first 5 minutes or so are going to feel a bit awkward and look a bit staged.
-That's totally natural, because most people are used to taking selfies, not professional portraits.
-Once they're feeling more confident, we can move on to that really cute spot and try some different poses.
+That's totally normal, because most people are used to taking selfies, not professional portraits.
+These are our practice shots.
+After we walk through the posing structure and my clients are feeling more confident, we can move on to locations with really beautiful light and get a posing flow going.

-The engagement session gives me a chance to see how my couple prefers to be posed.
-Do they need a lot of direction?
-Do they prefer to just cuddle?
+Not only does the engagement session help our couples, but it helps me as well!
+The engagement session shows me what kind of direction each couple needs and what poses are best for them.
+How do they interact with each other?
 Do they need reminders to stand up straight or to relax their hands?
 (Next time we see each other, ask me about spatula hands!)
-How do they interact?
-How does their height difference work with posing?
-(A lot of poses work best with certain height ratios, so the engagement session gives us a chance to work out which poses work best for a particular couple.)
+How does their height difference influence posing?
+(Certain pose variations work best with different height ratios, so the engagement session gives us a chance to work out which poses work best for a particular couple.)

-When the couple is comfortable in front of the camera and I know what direction they need from me and what poses work best for them, we can fly through wedding day portraits!
-And we don't have a lot of time on the wedding day.
-It's very unusual for me to get any more than 30 minutes for bride and groom portraits, so we don't have time for a warm up.
-We have to dive right in!
-Like I tell my clients during their consultation, "You don't want me to show up on the wedding day and put a camera in your face for the first time!"
+When the couple is comfortable in front of the camera and I know what direction they need and what poses work best for them, we can fly through wedding day portraits!
+And we usually don't have a lot of time on the wedding day.
+If our clients choose to do a first look, we might be lucky enough to have an hour and use multiple locations around the venue.
+But it's not very unusual for me to have only 30 minutes (or even less!) for bride and groom portraits when the couple chooses not to do a first look, so we don't have time for a warm up on the wedding day.
+We have to dive right in and get moving!

 Want to read more tips for your engagement session?